angular/angular/aio/content/guide/lifecycle-hooks.md

 Angular offers **lifecycle hooks** that provide visibility into these key life moments and the ability to act when they occur.

-A directive has the same set of lifecycle hooks, minus the hooks that are specific to component content and views.
+A directive has the same set of lifecycle hooks.

 {@a hooks-overview}